 Introduction

-In this post, we’ll walk through a real incident where our client was receiving customer complaints, but couldn’t reproduce the issue with traditional or vibe-based testing.
-We tracked it down by simulating their problematic customer transactions at scale.
+In this post, we'll walk through a real incident where our client was receiving customer complaints but couldn't reproduce the issue with traditional or vibe-based testing and how we tracked down the issue by simulating their problematic customer transactions at scale.

 Background

-Let me give you a bit of background about the client’s product.
+Let me give you context about the client’s product.
 We’ll call our client “the Company.”
-The product we built for the Company (simplified here) extracts structured data across thousands of conversations at a time.
+The product we built for the Company extracts structured data across thousands of conversations at a time.

 The Incident

-It was Tuesday at 9:30 am PST and our client called while I was settling in with my morning coffee.
-A new customer they were onboarding was doing early runs in the field, and data was being extracted sometimes, but not all the time.
+It was Tuesday at 9:30am and my phone rings while I am settling in with my morning coffee.
+It’s the Company.
+A new customer they were onboarding was doing early runs in the field, and data was being extracted, sometimes, but not all the time.

-The same input would occasionally produce a valid structured response, and other times the model output was empty, which the system interpreted as “no answer.”
+The same input would occasionally produce a valid structured response, and other times the model output was empty, which the system interpreted as “no output.”

 Not a great first impression, so time mattered.